-The Spanish stereotype once embodied the fearsome Duke of Alva, the grotesque Franco, the horrendous Inquisition.
+The Spanish stereotype once embodied the fearsome Duke of Alba, the grotesque Franco, the horrendous Inquisition.
 But times change and Spain is now all about flamenco and flounces, Carmen and castanets, bravado and bulls.

 Both the bravado and the bulls are personified in the Osborne bulls, enormous black creatures that glare over the Spanish countryside.
 The fourteen-meter high silhouettes were erected in 1956 to advertise Osborne brandy but, when the 1988 law forbade any roadside hoardings, the government ordered them to be removed within a year.